 Global economic and political conditions affect our customers' businesses and the markets they serve.
-A severe or prolonged economic downturn or a negative or uncertain political climate could adversely affect our customers' financial conditions and the timing or levels of business activity of our customers and the industries we serve.
+A severe or prolonged economic downtum or a negative or uncertain political climate could adversely affect our customers' financial conditions and the timing or levels of business activity of our customers and the industries we serve.
 This may reduce the demand for our products or depress pricing for our products and have a material adverse effect on our results of operations.
 Changes in global economic conditions could also shift demand to products or services for which we do not have competitive advantages, and this could negatively affect the amount of business we are able to obtain.
 In addition, if we are unable to successfully anticipate changing economic and political conditions, we may be unable to effectively plan for and respond to those changes, and our business could be negatively affected as a result.

-There was a rapid softening of the economy and tightening of the financial markets in the second half of 2008 that has continued into 2013.
-This slowing of the economy has reduced the financial capacity of our customers and possibly our potential customers, thereby slowing spending on the products and services we provide.
-The outlook for the economy for the remainder of 2013 and beyond remains uncertain, and until there is a sustained economic recovery our revenues and results of operations could be negatively impacted.
+There was a rapid softening of the economy and tightening of the financial markets in 2008 and 2009.
+This slowing of the economy has reduced the financial capacity of some of our customers and, to the extent that such economic conditions continue in certain industries, it could continue to affect our potential customers, thereby slowing spending on the products and services we provide.
+The outlook for the economy in 2014 and beyond remains uncertain, and until there is a sustained economic recovery our revenues and results of operations could be negatively impacted.